 9. Use unique and specific examples in your essays and try to make them as personalized as you can.
-Real life stories leave a nice impression on the audience.
-However you may use typical and hypothetical stories too.
-You should always make it clear to your readers what type of story you are illustrating especially while using hypothetical examples by stating, lets imagine the case of…….this may create more interest and curiosity in your readers.
+Real life stories leave a beautiful impression on the audience.
+However, you may use typical and hypothetical stories too.
+You should always make it clear to your readers what type of story you are illustrating mainly while using hypothetical examples by stating, let's imagine the case of…….this may create more interest and curiosity in your readers.
 You may also use a mixture of real, hypothetical and typical examples to make your essay more capturing and remarkable.

 --For example, --Namely, --For instance, --like, --that is, --including and such as